Bayabas, Surigao del Sur

-Bayabas, officially the Municipality of Bayabas (Surigaonon: Lungsod nan Bayabas; Bayan ng Bayabas), is a 5th class municipality in the province of Surigao del Sur, Philippines.
-According to the 2020 census, it has a population of 8,979 people.
+Bayabas, officially the Municipality of Bayabas (Surigaonon: Lungsod nan Bayabas; Bayan ng Bayabas), is a municipality in the province of Surigao del Sur, Philippines.
+According to the 2020 census, it has a population of 8,979 people, making it the least populated municipality in the province.

 History

 World War II

 During 1943 and 1944 much of the east coast of Mindanao was occupied by the Japanese.
 Bayabas was not occupied, although at times Japanese navy ships anchored in the harbor off the coast of the town.
 As the Japanese occupied an increasing number of area coastal towns, refugees trickled into town.
 The prewar rector of San Nicolas School, in Surigao City, was one of a number of priests who sought refuge in Bayabas.
 Food supplies soon failed to reach town from the outside, since Japanese troops disrupted distribution.

 Geography

 Bayabas is located between Tago and Cagwait.
 The Tago River separates the municipalities of Tago and Bayabas.
 Bayabas is consist of seven barangays mostly located along the coastlines.
 Though Bayabas is a small municipality, it is also abundant in natural resources especially seafoods.